fani-lab/OpeNTF/README.md

+# (UPDATE IN PROGRESS)
 # `OpeNTF`: Team Recommendation via Translation Approach

 This readme is specifically for the neural machine translation models, specically, the models supported by the OpenNMT-py framework.
 In this readme, you'd be able to setup and run the dataset using either the existing NMT models or a model of your own.

+## 0. Overview Workflow
+This repository utilizes the following workflow:

+1. Create a new model from an existing NMT model template from `src/mdl/nmt_models/_template_x.yml` folder. `x` is the model type (e.g., transformer, convs2s, rnn)
+2. After creating a model off of the template (ie. `my_transformer_model.yml`), edit the model config file to adjust the hyperparameters and other settings you wish to modify such as data paths.
+3. To be continued...

 ## 1. Setup